TradingToolApp/TradingToolApp/README.md

 -   Open youtube video .
 -   Find share button right below the video and click on it.
 -   On small windows open, choose embed icon.
 -   CLick copy URL (which begin with <iframe>) and paste it into videoURL.
+-   You can also change the size of the video by changing the width and height in the URL.
+(Ex: width="100%" height="400")

 For audio(example with soundcloud):
 -   Open soundcloud audio .
 -   Find share button right below the video and click on it.
 -   On small windows open, choose embed tab.
 -   Copy the whole URL inside code area (which begin with <iframe>) and paste it into audioURL.

+For picture:
+-   The size will automatically be adjusted to the screen size.

 Report issues:
 Please report issues with the following format: